oldme/harvests/README.markdown

 ## ToDOs

-> Create more call conventions for standard node.js APIs, other common libraries (anybody want to help here?)
+> Create more call conventions for other common libraries (anybody want to help here?)

-> Maybe: create wrappers to accommodate with standard node.js APIs or other common libraries

-> Maybe: Implement a solution for possible stack overflow issues when dealing with 'fake' asynchronous functions that return immediately.
-Somebody needs it?
-Just ask!

 > Maybe: detect circular dependencies!?
 Somebody needs it?
 Just ask!

 > Maybe: add chains,eg.  wait('variable.field').
-Somebody needs it?
-Just ask!

 > Maybe: handle the case with multiple result calls that change the same object.
 I think promises don't handle this case well, too.
 How usual is this case !?

+> It is easy and possible to implement lazy loading (load only when other value needs it)